This is the easiest way to get published in a magazine!

 So what started as something fun to do while I was pregnant and on maternity leave, has become my new career.

-This post explores how you can become a freelance writer for magazines, newspapers and digital publications.
+How you can get started as a freelance writer for magazines, newspapers and digital publications.

 It contains 10 real-life pitches that were commissioned by editors at Travel + Leisure, The Guardian, The Saturday Paper, The Sydney Morning Herald, Peppermint, Dumbo Feather and more.